immersive-web/webxr-input-profiles/README.md

-# Gamepad mapping
+# Gamepad Mapping
-> Put in a picture of a motion controller and the Gamepad data structure

 ## Motivation
-> Explain what WebXR is and how it's different from WebVR
+> **TODO** Explain what WebXR is and how its different from WebVR

+> **TODO** Define motion controllers

-XR hardware may support a variety of input sources including motion controllers.
-When a motion controller is present, developers often wish to do the following:
+When a motion controller is present on XR hardware, developers often wish to do the following:
 1. Display the motion controller's virtual model at the correct location
 1. Find out the state of the controller's component parts (made up of buttons and axes)
 1. Modify the virtual model to reflect the state of the components each render frame